Expert eating disorder therapy that fits into your life

 -

-Family and carer involvement where appropriate
+Family involvement where appropriate

 -

-Collaborative aftercare planning for sustained wellbeing
+Collaborative aftercare and relapse-prevention planning

 Who we support